-Since civil engineers and environmental engineers design structures to improve the human condition, the disciplines are an embodiment of the phrase “knowledge in service to society.”
+Civil engineers and environmental engineers design solutions that improve the human condition—an embodiment of Duke's mission of knowledge in service to society

 Finding Global Sanitation Solutions

-Several research projects are underway in the Department of Civil and Environmental Engineering to help address this issue.
+Several research projects are underway within Duke CEE to address this issue.
 A neighborhood-scale fecal sludge processing system is being developed to provide human waste treatment for communities of 1,000-1,200 people.
 A combined toilet and processing system is being engineered to offer onsite treatment for groups of 20-50 people.
 Effective methods of odor control for these and many other solutions are also being investigated.